 Once you choose your favorite music production software and learn the ropes, try to stick to it.
 Most of the best DAWs covered here keep coming up with upgrades packed with newer and better features, so you can upgrade to a better version in the same software.
 Once you get used to one DAW, if you change it, you will have to re-educate yourself with the new DAW.

-Top 10 Best Music Production Software (DAW) – Complete List
+Top 10 Best Music Production Software (DAW) in 2017 – Complete List

 |1.
 Acoustica Mixcraft Pro Studio 7||18 pristine sounding virtual instruments, two new samplers, Alpha and Omni, and 52 professional audio effects.||$$$||4.5|

 |2.
 Image Line FL Studio 12 Producer Edition||Includes over 32 software synthesizers including Sytrus & Maximus||$$$||4.2|

 |3.
 Ableton Live 9||Includes 10 software instruments, 41 effects and Max for Live||$$$||4.2|

 |4.
 PreSonus Studio One 3||Native Fat Channel plug-in from StudioLive AI mixers includes low-pass filter, gate, compressor, parametric EQ, and limiter||$$$||4.2|